Learn about single-hand placement with a built-in loading tip

 Did you know?

-• 1 in 4 Paragard users wants a hormone-free option because they want to keep their monthly period4
+• 1 in 4 Paragard users wants a hormone-free option because they want to continue to have a monthly period4

 Download Paragard Counseling Sheet